mikbox74/yii2-chl/README.md

 The first level is an associative array with the pairs 'place name' => 'widgets list in this place'.

-The template have following places:
+The template has following places:

 *  app-logo
 *  mainmenu